We supported SHL to run a compliant collective consultation process, following the need to...

 Employment Tribunal Costs

-In accordance with the Solicitors Regulation Authority’s rules on costs transparency, we have set out below our costs for bringing and defending wrongful and unfair dismissal claims in the Employment Tribunal.
+In keeping with the Solicitors Regulation Authority’s rules on costs transparency, this page sets out our costs for bringing and defending wrongful and unfair dismissal claims in the Employment Tribunal.
 The costs set out below are an estimate.

 Wrongful Dismissal Claim (single claim):